Change Management Policy (A.12.1.2)

 - Application code changes for Breezy ATS and all sub-services therein.
 Specifically, changes made to any project within the Breezy HR GitHub repository.

-- Changes made to the “Infrastructure as Code” definitions used for the Amazon Web Services.
+- Changes made to the “Infrastructure as Code” definitions used for Amazon Web Services.
 Specifically, changes made to the GitHub repository “breezy-terraform,” and the AWS CodeCommit repositories “breezy-infrastructure“ and “eu-breezy-infrastructure“.
 These repositories control system-level infrastructure resources in Amazon Web Services (AWS).

 - Changes made to underlying information assets used to facilitate product offerings from Breezy Software.
 This includes any changes made to supporting services like Amazon Web Services, Pingdom, Solar Winds, or any other service listed on the third-party vendor registry relevant to these product offerings.